ossf/s2c2f/specification/framework.md

 Any maturity assessment should be done at the Organization level, so that it assesses multiple different OSS consumption processes from across different development teams.
 Some teams may have more mature processes than others, even within a single organization, so it&#39;s best to perform a company-wide assessment to determine OSS consumption practices across a diverse set of software development teams.
 The steps to perform a Maturity Assessment are below:

 1. **Prepare for Assessment**.
-The first step is to understand the concepts behind the OSS SSC Framework so you feel comfortable engaging with developers and engineers to inquire about their existing tools, capabilities, and workflows.
+The first step is to understand the concepts behind the S2C2F so you feel comfortable engaging with developers and engineers to inquire about their existing tools, capabilities, and workflows.
 Next, identify a good sample size of diverse development teams from across the company to interview.
 2. **Perform the Assessment**.
 This is where you assess the organization&#39;s degree of maturity in software developer OSS management, security, and consumption processes.
 Here are a set of example questions that you can ask:
     1. What type of OSS do you consume in your project?(e.g. native C/C++, NuGet, PyPI, npm, etc.)
     2. How are you consuming your OSS into your project? (e.g. Using a Package Cache solution such as Azure Artifacts, commands such as curl or git clone, checking in the OSS into the repo, etc.)